 The Social Change Model of Leadership is centered on eight critical values:

 - CampOUT! adds a critical 9th value – Camping!

 Background: Why did CampOUT! choose this model of leadership?

 CampOUT! values community building, equity, accessibility, inclusion, diversity, process, social change, and nontraditional leadership roles.
 This model incorporates these values.

 In practice: How does CampOUT! use this model of leadership?

-- Practice – Leadership development activities are directed towards creating a welcoming, inclusive, and inspiring camping community.
+- Practice: Leadership development activities are directed towards creating a welcoming, inclusive, and inspirational camping community.

 Knowledge building: How do we teach this model of leadership?

-- We model it in planning processes, meetings, training, and programming
+- We model it in our planning processes, meetings, training, and programming

 - We offer opportunities to learn about power and privilege

 - We share the 9 C’s and engage in discussion and activities to explore these values